tomsauv/TROP-Tandem-Repeat-Overlap-Parser/README.md

 This file reports the location of each tandem region, thus multiple entries per read may occur.

-The tandem location is reported for both of the 5' edge (positive values) and 3' edge (as negative values) for plotting purposes (SEE TUTO PDF/WIKI).
+The tandem location is reported for both of the 5' edge (positive values) and 3' edge (as negative values) for plotting purposes.

 ```
 seqname trgroup start_5prime stop_5prime trlength seqlength trprop start_3prime stop_3prime